IN SILICO PREDICTION OF RIBOSWITCH AS A POTENTIAL DRUG TARGET AND DESIGN OF ITS OPTIMAL INHIBITORS AND PHARMACOPHORE FOR BACILLUS CEREUSHTML Full Text

 TABLE 5: FOURTEEN SCREENED LEAD MOLECULES WITH THEIR RESPECTIVE BINDING ENERGIES

-Drug Score and Toxicity of Lead Molecules Prediction: We took top fourteen lead molecules for finding the toxicity and drug score by TEST (Toxicity estimation software tool) tool.
-There are different drug relevant properties are calculated by TEST tool like cLogP value, molecular weight, drug likeness, drug score and toxicities like mutagenicity, tumerigenicity, irritant effects and reproductive effect in lead molecules on the basis of functional group present in lead molecules structure.
+Drug Score and Toxicity of Lead Molecules Prediction: We took the top fourteen lead molecules for finding the toxicity and drug score by TEST (Toxicity estimation software tool) tool.
+There are different drug-relevant properties are calculated by TEST tool like cLogP value, molecular weight, drug-likeness, drug score and toxicities like mutagenicity, tumorigenicity, irritant effects and reproductive effect in lead molecules based on the functional group present in lead molecules structure.

 The toxicity and drug scores of all fourteen screened lead molecules predicted by using the OSIRIS online tool for Cereus riboswitch and select that lead molecule which shows no toxicity.
 Seven lead molecules are found to be no toxicity are shown in below table.

 TABLE 6: TOXICITY AND DRUG SCORE PREDICTION OF SEVEN LEAD MOLECULES

 |ID||Mutagenic||Tumorigenic||Irritant||Reproductive effect||Drug score|

 Evaluation of Physicochemical Properties of Lead Compounds: In physiochemical properties, the Lipinski’s rule of five criteria of seven lead molecules have been evaluated in Table 7.